Skip to content

 5. The character is going to be part of a game, so I need to start defining basic assets to create the game environment.

-Some references I used for the device and the character: Poject references object Tomata Tamagotchi
+Some references I used for the device and the character:

-Rhino as control version
+Rhino as Control Version

 I created these quick 3D models just to see how much this could take me in Rhino.
-I knew that Rhino was not the best option at least for the character, so I used these models just to understand the complexity of the other software and to be able to compare them.
+I knew that Rhino was not the best option for the character, so I used these models just to understand the complexity of other software and to be able to compare them.

 Device in Rhino